 Jennifer Lawrence, Blake Lively and Nicole Kidman - if you were born with hooded eyes you’re in good company.
 Here’s how to make the most of them with makeup

-My gorgeous mum has hooded eyes, and doesn’t love it.
-She’s always on the hunt (Hunter by name…) for that elusive liner that doesn’t smudge when she opens her eyes or a shadow that can actually be seen when her eye crease is hidden (all the time FYI).
+My gorgeous mum has hooded eyes, and she’s always on the hunt (Hunter by name…) for that elusive liner that doesn’t smudge when she opens her eyes or a shadow that can actually be seen when her eye crease is hidden.

 It’s certainly a challenge, and so far the only product to really pass muster is Chanel Stylo Yeux Waterproof, £21.
 It’s a dream for tightlining (more on that later) and doesn’t stray from its designated path - a key credential for anyone with heavy lids.

 One eyeliner does not a solution make, however; there’s so much more you can do to enhance your eye shape.
-This column is dedicated to mother dearest and all the hooded honies around the globe; go forth and smise.
+This column is dedicated to mother dearest and all others with hood eyes around the globe; go forth and smise.
 That’s smile with your eyes, a term coined by supermodel Tyra Banks - look closely and you’ll realise that many a model is blessed with hooded eyes - Claudia Schiffer and Adriana Lima to name but a few.
 They’re anything but a flaw; they’re a feature to celebrate.
 Here’s how…

 Wear your waterproofs